Enter your email and password to access secured content, members only resources and discount prices.

 Company: AHB Group/Sherridon Homes (Vic)

-Q: Before taking on your role at AHB Group/Sherridon Homes, you completed extensive degrees and worked overseas as a business analyst.
+Q: Before taking on this role , you completed extensive degrees and worked overseas as a business analyst.
 Have these skills given you more insight as a general manager now?

 Prior to working in the construction industry, I worked as a business analyst and strategist for a number of companies.
 This took me to interesting places, working in fascinating industries.
 I worked in FMCG in Europe/Netherlands, banking and payments in London and Europe, as well as telecommunications in Asia and Macau.
 There are commonalities in the challenges each industry faces and a set of principles and tools to use in approaching these challenges.
 The past 20 years have been all about the changing channels to market and the emergence and maturing of the e-commerce era.
 It’s been fascinating to be part of the transformation of the housing industry – and other industries.